Discover how our rapid opiate detox center can help you.

 Is Rapid Detox Safe?

-rapid-opiate-detox-center-opiate-detox-institute-2This support includes aftercare.
+This support includes aftercare.
 It is common for patients who have completed the detox phase to be dehydrated and to suffer from insomnia.
 The rapid detox center makes sure that each patient has truly recovered from the procedure before being released.

 Perhaps the most important safety feature of modern rapid detox is that, unlike older programs, it does not require hours under general anesthesia.
-Modern methods carry a much lower risk and allow for more rapid recovery from the detox procedure.
+Modern methods carry a much lower risk and may allow for more rapid recovery from the detox procedure.

 What Happens During Rapid Detox Treatment?

-Once the patient’s health status has been evaluated and adjustments to the detox procedure have been planned to accommodate any concerns, the patient is ready to proceed to the actual detox.
+Once the patient’s health status has been evaluated and adjustments to the detox procedure have been planned to accommodate any concerns, the patient is considered ready to proceed to the actual detox.

-rapid-opiate-detox-center-opiate-detox-institute-3Patients remain under sedation for 30 to 90 minutes.
-During this time their bodies experience the unpleasant and painful symptoms of withdrawal, but the patients are not consciously aware of the physical effects.
-They may awaken to some minor physical discomfort but will not experience cravings for the drug on which they were dependent.
+During sedation, the body experiences the unpleasant and painful symptoms of withdrawal.
+Patients may awaken to some minor physical discomfort but might not experience cravings for the drug on which they were dependent.

 Once the patients are deemed stable, they are released into the recovery phase.
 They will remain at this treatment level for a couple more days.
 The staff is concerned not only with the patients’ physical health, but also their emotional health.
 It is not uncommon for people to be a bit shaky after detox, and it is important for them to feel strong and ready to face their families and their lives before they are discharged.